Sylvia Mast took first place in the 2019 C. Henry Smith Peace Oratorical Contest. Second place went to Cassidy Bontrager and Lydia Haggard.

 C. Henry Smith was an American Mennonite historian and professor at Mennonite colleges and the University of Chicago.
 Overall, he taught history for nearly 50 years at the collegiate level.
 1 He is well-known for his numerous books on Mennonite history and his particular attention to the peace commitments of the Mennonite tradition.

 EMU has participated in the event since 2003, with EMU students winning the grand prize at the bi-national level in 2003, 2004, 2007, 2009, 2011 and 2019.
-The contest is sponsored by EMU Bible, religion and theology, language and literature, and peacebuilding and development programs.
+The contest is sponsored by EMU theology and religion, language and literature, and peacebuilding and development programs.

 Speech Archives: 2018 2017 2016 2014 2013 2012